thomas-pommier-epi/whanos/docs/Developper_Introduction.md

 # Developer informations

+If you are a developer of the Whanos project, this is the required information you can start with.

 ## Technologies used

 Whanos use multiple devops technologies, this is a presentation of their purpose on the project, not a definition.